Bhuvana-Sri/Lumiere/README.md

 # Lumière — Booking + Payment Platform

-A website I comissioned for a friend planning to start a clinic.
+Website I comissioned for a friend planning to start a beauty clinic.
 It's a full-stack SaaS booking and payment platform for appointment-based services.
 Features a public booking interface, admin dashboard, payment processing, and email confirmations.

 ## Features